Ethnography, Journey Mapping and IoT

 The techniques for design are the same.
 But for successful IoT design, we have to consider the use cases much more carefully.
 Context of use plays a much more important role than in traditional product design.
 By extension, when it comes to the user research that drives the design of IoT products, understanding the complete user journey becomes vitally important.

-While other research methods offer a snapshot or a static aspect of use, methodologies such as experience mapping and ethnography provide researchers with insight into how use changes as context and subtasks change.
+While other research methods offer a snapshot or a static aspect of use, methodologies such as journey mapping and ethnography provide researchers with insight into how use changes as context and subtasks change.

 Many IoT devices require multimodal interaction.
 They may have very little affordance, or they may break our mental models based on the affordances that we already have engrained in our way of thinking.